 It’s clear that the average office is in need of some serious updates.
 Understandably, it can be tricky and disheartening to continue working in a job with outdated computers and supplies.
 It might even be too tough, as many employees were inspired to take up the job search due to their workplace refusing to help with materials.

 Do you think you could do it better?
 Want to be your own boss who keeps your company innovative and tech-friendly?
-Starting a business used to be difficult, but thanks to ever-changing technology, that doesn’t have to be the case.
+Starting a company used to be difficult, but thanks to ever-changing technology, that doesn’t have to be the case.
 ZenBusiness takes you step by step through launching a company with a personalized and streamlined process.
 Walk through our interactive portal, and select from dozens of company options and additional services that are right for your vision.
 Get started for free, and file your business license today!

 The data used in this project were compiled via a survey using the Amazon Mechanical Turk platform.
 To qualify, participants had to be employed (either full time or part time) and work in an environment where they experienced outdated technology or a lack of office supplies.
 There were a total of 917 participants.
 38.3% worked for a small business, 26.3% for a midsize business, and 35.4% for a large business.